5 Signs Your Nonprofit Is Ready To Rebrand

 Just like your website, your logo and tagline don’t usually age well.
 But don’t take that too hard – most don’t.
 Color preferences change over time, and what looks good in a printed format doesn’t always work so well in a digital format.
 The reverse is even more likely.
 Today’s color palettes reflect the times and the times change fast these days.

 Your tagline should say what you do and how you do it in a special way.
 As you find your way towards those profit centers that sustain your growth, your top level branding almost never stays in step.

 Five: You’ve Been Scooped – The Competition is Killing It (And You)

 No brand lives in a vacuum and no brand has zero competition.
 If you’ve done a competitive landscape study recently and saw that one or two of your fellow nonprofits in the same sector have rebranded, you should too.
 Having a modern site with a concise, relevant brand makes donors and supporters more likely to give to them, rather than to you.

-Even if they haven’t, you need to go off the assumption that one is coming.
-Beat your competition to the punch, and get started on your rebrand.
+Even if your competition hasn’t yet rebranded, you need to go off the assumption that a rebrand is coming.
+Beat your competition to the punch, and get started asap.